Why Is My Cat Not Using The Litter Box? Causes & Solutions

 Why has my cat stopped using the litter box?

+Why is my cat not using the litter box?
 According to the ASPCA, around 10% of all cats develop elimination problems.
-There can be a number of reasons why a cat chooses to stop using their litter box.
+There can be a number of reasons why a cat is not using their litter box.
 More importantly, it’s a sign that your cat is desperately trying to tell you something.

 This can range from the basics; the litter tray is not being cleaned enough, or that you have a multi-cat home and there are simply not enough boxes, to the more extreme cases of; illness, such as urinary tract infections, or a behavioral problem, such as territory marking due to high-stress levels or anxiety.